Org Export Reference Documentation

 org-export-first-sibling-p

-Non-nil if an headline is the first of its siblings.
+Non-nil if an element or object is the first of its siblings.

-Used to know when to start a list if headline’s relative level is
+It may be used to know when to start a list if headline’s relative

 org-export-footnote-first-reference-p